 Shoulder-to-Shoulder League: For club teams of four, who visit each others' ranges for home and away fixtures.
 Two 10-shot targets per shooter, and the team with the better score ex 800 wins two points (one each for a tie).
 The winning team receives the Younger Shield.
 The number of teams per division can vary depending on the submitted averages of the teams entered.
 A concurrent Handicap league may also be run.
 The Matchplay League takes place concurrently.
 Before each match starts the home team captain lists his team in any order he wishes, and the away team captain then matches each one of his team members against one of the home team shooters.
 Each pair of home and away shooters then has an individual match between themselves, and two points are awarded for each win, one for a tie.
 Over the season, the team with the most Matchplay points in each division wins a trophy.

-The 2018-19 season is under way.
-Take the ‘Results’ link below to see the match results as they unfold during the season.
-To see archived results from previous seasons, take the link at the bottom of this page.
+The 2018-19 season has finished.
+To see archived results from that and previous seasons, take the link at the bottom of this page.

 |Division 1:||Results||Calendar of matches|

 |Division 2:||Results||Calendar of matches|